Brandon-The-Dev/Hydra/readme.md

-roulette | Allows users to make a bet and try win more back. search | Allows users to search for free coins. sell | Allows users to sell items that they have recived or have bought from the shop. servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. support | Displays the support server link. slots | Allows users to make a bet and try win more back.
+roulette | Allows users to make a bet and try win more back. search | Allows users to search for free coins. sell | Allows users to sell items that they have recived or have bought from the shop. stats | Allows users to check the bots stats. shop | Displays all the items that are available to be bought. support | Displays the support server link. slots | Allows users to make a bet and try win more back.